ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error-page.md

-When the DNS client supports this specification and the server supports this specification, the client learns of the server's support via [I-D.reddy-add-resolver-info] and the client includes the EDE OPT pseudo-RR in the query.
+When the DNS client supports this specification and the server supports this specification, the client learns of the server's support via {{?I-D.reddy-add-resolver-info}} and the client includes the EDE OPT pseudo-RR in the query.
 This allows the server to differentiate EDE-aware clients from EDE-unaware clients and respond appropriately.